For many of us, the idea of Mexican food brings to mind fresh herbs, punchy spices, succulent meat and colorful vegetables.

 A crispy coating is made out of toasted cereal, then the ice cream balls are rolled in the cereal.
 You can then top the ice cream ball with whipped cream and fresh fruit.

-Toasting the crushed cereal gives the dessert a golden appearance and buttery flavor as if it had been fried, but without all the hassle.
+Toasting the crushed cereal gives the dessert a golden appearance and buttery flavour as if it had been fried, but without all the hassle.
+Clever, hey?
 This makes it a great option to make if you don’t want to spend too much time in the kitchen.

 Tequila is a signature alcoholic drink in Mexico, and with this recipe you can enjoy it in a beautiful dessert.
 The pineapple is sweet and tangy, laced with punchy tequila.

-White chocolate is folded into whipped cream to create a decadent sauce, which is flavored with cinnamon and vanilla for warmth and sweetness.
+The decadent sauce is a heady combination of white chocolate and whipped cream, which is flavoured with cinnamon and vanilla for warmth and sweetness.

 The fruit and the cream go perfectly together.
 This is a great dessert to make for a dinner party with your friends – you could even serve it with a shot of tequila!